Rose Lavelle lifts U.S. women’s national team past Canada at SheBelieves Cup

 With only 20 Olympic roster slots available, three fewer than for the World Cup, players such as Macario and Purce need to make the most of their opportunities.

-Always climbing uphill against the Americans, Canada arrived without four key players: Kadeisha Buchanan, Ashley Lawrence and Jordyn Huitema were not released by their French clubs, and forward Christine Sinclair, the world-record holder for international goals by a man or woman, is injured.
+Always climbing uphill against the Americans, Canada arrived without four key players: Kadeisha Buchanan, Ashley Lawrence and Jordyn Huitema were not released by their French clubs, and forward Christine Sinclair, the world record holder for international goals by a man or woman, is injured.

 Ten minutes into the match, goalkeeper Kailen Sheridan departed with an apparent groin injury.